- 36 hours a week

 - Scale 10A: min € 2495 - max € 3196 gross per month at full employment (excl. vacation bonus and end of year payments)

 Job descriptionIn this project, we aim to characterize the endothelium-to-podocyte NO-mediated paracrine GFB signaling pathway, and test the promise of therapeutically targeting this pathway by repurposing already available drugs.
-The project entails both in vitro model systems (e.g. cell cultures and glomerulus-on-a-chip), as well as in vivo studies using specific kidney disease animal models as well as e.g. conditional podocyte-specific knockout animals.
+The project entails both in vitro model systems (including our glomerulus-on-a-chip model), as well as in vivo studies using specific kidney disease animal models as well as e.g. conditional podocyte-specific knockout animals.

 Kidney diseases impact millions of people worldwide and can result in progressive chronic kidney disease (CKD), eventually necessitating renal replacement therapy through dialysis or kidney transplantation.